tashimato/telefaith/README.md

 start().catch(err => console.log(err));

 ```
-To make sure `BOT_TOKEN` is correct and we can connect to our bot we can use `testBot` method at the Beginning of the start function.<br>
+To make sure `BOT_TOKEN` is correct and we can connect to our bot we can use `getMe` method at the Beginning of the start function.<br>
 If token wasn't correct its gonna throw error and `catch()` method runs.
 ```javascript
 const teleBot = require('telefaith');